Meet the Other Phone. Flexible and made to last.

 Recommendations from real Mumsnet users

-Many of our users within the Mumsnet community have experienced the challenges of living in a hard water area and chosen to have a water softener fitted at home.
+Many of our users within the Mumsnet community have experienced the challenges of living in a hard water area and have chosen to have a water softener fitted at home.
 Firstly, we weighed up Mumsnetters' tried and tested reviews and recommendations on the water softeners they’ve used and rated from their own experiences, including their advice on any critiques, challenges or things to be aware of when making the investment.

 Expert opinions